ManthanBR/CameraKitAndroidSDK/camera-kit-android-sdk-main/README.md

 </div>

-Camera Kit brings the power of Snap's AR platform to your websites and mobile apps on iOS and Android.
+Camera Kit brings the power of AR platform to your websites and mobile apps on iOS and Android.
 It has never been easier to create and deliver scalable, multi-platform AR experiences to meet your customers, wherever they are.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/c7a6e407-ee76-4dd6-b174-4ac03f641131" width="9%" alt="distort" />